 The intolerance of colonial New Zealanders was most obviously directed at migrants from Asia.

 Chinese miners were invited into the goldfields of Otago from the late 1860s, and by 1886 their numbers had reached 5,000 (although they subsequently decreased).
 Their presence provoked significant racial intolerance.
-In 1857, even before there was a single Chinese person in the district, Nelson set up an anti-Chinese committee.
-In the 1880s they were joined by other groups such as the White Race League and the Anti-Asiatic League.
+In 1857, Nelson set up an anti-Chinese committee.
+In the 1880s these were joined by groups such as the White Race League and the Anti-Asiatic League.

 Anti-Chinese acts were passed.

 - In 1881 a £10 poll tax was placed on each Chinese immigrant, and their numbers were restricted to one person for every 10 tons of ship’s cargo.
 These figures were raised in 1896 to £100 poll tax and 200 tons of cargo.

 - In 1892 naturalisation as New Zealand citizens became free for all except Chinese.
 The naturalisation of Chinese was abolished in 1908 and did not resume until 1952.

 - In 1907 a reading test in English was imposed for Chinese immigrants.

 Chinese were specifically excluded from the old-age pension (1898), widow’s pension (1911) and family allowances (1926).
 The effect was discrimination against the small local Chinese community from the 1880s through to the 1950s.
 The 1935–49 Labour government lifted some of the discriminatory legislation and policy, but the ‘white’ New Zealand immigration framework – which favoured immigrants from Europe – only disappeared when immigration policy was reviewed and changed in 1986 and 1987.